awsdocs/iam-user-guide/doc_source/example_iam_Scenario_UserPolicies_section.md

 # Create read\-only and read\-write IAM users using an AWS SDK<a name="example_iam_Scenario_UserPolicies_section"></a>

-The following code example shows how to:
+The following code example shows how to create users and attach policies to them\.

+**Warning**
+To avoid security risks, don't use IAM users for authentication when developing purpose\-built software or working with real data\.
+Instead, use federation with an identity provider such as [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html)\.
 + Create two IAM users\.
-+ Attach a policy that lets one of the users get and put objects in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
++ Attach a policy for one user to get and put objects in an Amazon S3 bucket\.
-+ Attach a policy that lets the other user get objects from the bucket\.
++ Attach a policy for the second user to get objects from the bucket\.
-+ Obtain differing permissions to the bucket based on user credentials\.
++ Get different permissions to the bucket based on user credentials\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.